Traffic Sign Recognition

-The system will inform you of the current traffic signs by displaying all information and the related icons in the upper area of the instrument cluster.
+The active driving display with traffic sign recognition will inform you of the current traffic signs by displaying all information and the related icons in the upper area of the instrument cluster.

 The navigation system

-TSR uses the data from the navigation system in order to provide information even when the camera is not able to detect the traffic signs present on the road.
+TSR uses the data from the navigation system in order to provide information even when the camera is not able to provide traffic sign detection and recognition on the road.
 Some examples of these cases are: